chankrrn/WRO-FE-YBR/README.md

 | Motor encoder | Drive-motor rotation | Low-level distance feedback |
 | Start switch | Competition start command | Run initialization |

-No single sensor is treated as sufficient for every task.

-The software intentionally assigns each sensor only to the type of information for which it is useful.
+No single sensor is expected to solve every perception problem.
+The camera, LiDAR, IMU and encoder provide different types of information, and the software assigns each of them a specific role according to what that sensor can measure reliably.

 ---